MENU

 How to Get to Cinque Terre from Pisa

 Take a regional train from Pisa Centrale train station to your preferred Cinque Terre village of choice.
-All journeys will require a train transfer at La Spezia Cenrale station.
+All journeys will require a train transfer at La Spezia Centrale station.
 You might consider using La Spezia as your base, since it might be cheaper, saves some train hassle, and is included in the Cinque Terre Rail Pass (more on the pass later on – don’t worry!).
 Train times and prices are below.

 • Pisa to La Spezia: 75 minutes and €7.90

-• Pisa to Riomaggiore (the southern-most village): 1.5 – 2 hours, because it requires a transfer at La Spezia, and €8.60
+• Pisa to Riomaggiore (the southernmost village): 1.5 – 2 hours, because it requires a transfer at La Spezia, and €8.60

-• Pisa to Monterosso (the northern-most village): 1.5 – 2 hours, because it requires a transfer at La Spezia, and €8.60
+• Pisa to Monterosso (the northernmost village): 1.5 – 2 hours, because it requires a transfer at La Spezia, and €8.60

 Things to Do in Cinque Terre (One & a Half Days)

 To hike the main Cinque Terre trail, you’ll need to pay (except during winter, when there’s apparently no one checking).
-For this ten day Italy itinerary, purchase the two-day €23 trails and train card.
+For this ten day Italy itinerary, purchase the Via dell’Amore + 2-day Train Card.
+Depending on what date you purchase for, prices are €44 – €69*.
 This allows you unlimited access to the paid trails and unlimited train travel between Levanto and La Spezia.
 It also grants you free public toilet usage in the villages and free WiFi at the train stations between Levanto and La Spezia.
-You can buy the card in person at any train station or information desk.
+You can buy the card in person at any train station or information desk, or online.
+Tickets can sell out, so buy in advance!

 Aside from hiking, there is no real to-do list of attractions for each village.
 You just stroll around at your leisure, swim when you feel like it, and enjoy the beauty of Cinque Terre!
 If you want to get off the beaten path (literally), Check out the free Cinque Terre hikes you can do instead of the paid ones.
 The views are better, too, in my opinion!